FortAwesome/angular-fontawesome/docs/usage/icon-library.md

 ## Apply fixed width by default

-The fixed width class, `fa-fw`, can be applied globally by injecting the `FaConfig` and modyfing the `fixedWidth` property.
+The fixed width class, `fa-fw`, can be applied globally by injecting the `FaConfig` and modifying the `fixedWidth` property.

 ```ts
 import { FaConfig } from '@fortawesome/angular-fontawesome';